 We visited both Tolmin Gorge and Vintgar Gorge and the four of us unanimously agree that Vintgar Gorge was our favorite.
 Vintgar is longer, more spectacular, more fun to visit, and easier to get to.

-We enjoyed the visit to Tolmin Gorge.
+However, we also really enjoyed the visit to Tolmin Gorge.
 Some parts were great, like the short walk to the stunning, narrow gorge.
-The view from Devil’s Bridge is nice too, if you don’t mind the strenuous uphill walk to get here.
+The view from Devil’s Bridge is nice too, but it’s a strenuous uphill walk to get here.
 Bear’s Head didn’t wow us and we didn’t enter Dante’s Cave so we can’t comment on whether or not that was worth it.

 This is the kind of place that’s great to visit if you are already going to be in the area.
 If you have plans to road trip through here, or visit Bovec and the Soca River valley, then adding Tolmin Gorge into your day is a great idea.
 However, I wouldn’t drive out this way just to see Tolmin Gorge.

-Slovenia Scenic Drive: Vršič Pass, Soca Valley, Tolmin Gorge & Mangart
+Slovenia’s Most Scenic Drive: Vršič Pass, Soca Valley & Tolmin Gorge

 Learn how to take a wonderful road trip from the Vrsic Pass through the Soca River Valley to the Tolmin Gorge.If you only have the time and energy to visit one gorge, Vintgar Gorge is more spectacular, in our opinion.